What Is An Acceptable Age Difference In A Relationship?

 What Constitutes A Significant Age Difference?

+If you're dating someone older or younger than you, you might have heard about acceptable age differences.
 A significant age difference might differ based on the ages of the people involved.
 In adulthood, for instance, a 3-year age gap is fairly standard.
 As a teenager, however, there is a stark difference between a 13-year-old and a 16-year-old.
 In adulthood, these small numbers are usually not considered an issue.
 Even 5-7 years usually get by without a second glance.
-As the difference inches closer to 8 years or more, though, most people begin to see the difference in age as a more significant one, and one that has the potential to be more problematic or worrisome.
+As the difference inches closer to 8 years or more, though, most people begin to see the difference in age as a more significant one, and one that has the potential to be more problematic.
+However, every relationship is different.

-Usually, anywhere from 1-7 years is considered an acceptable age difference between adults.
+For those who’d like to put a number to things, usually, a gap of 1-7 years can be considered an acceptable age difference between adults.
 People whose ages are within 1-3 years typically do not see much of an age difference, while years 4-7 might begin to feel a little bit more pronounced.
 Even then, though, most people do not find any significant differences between these years.
 As far as development, fertility, and overall health are concerned, there are not usually any large differences between adults-especially adults who are 21 and older.

 Are There Any Warning Signs In Age Differences?

-Unfortunately, none of these reasons for dating indicate a sincere interest in or love for another person; instead, they reflect insecurities, pride, and a sense of ownership.
-These qualities can point to problems in a relationship; although feeling insecure, feeling a sense of pride, and feeling as though you are part "owner" of your relationship are all perfectly fine, living in these states constantly is not healthy.
+None of these reasons for dating indicate a sincere interest in or love for another person; instead, they may reflect insecurities, pride, and a sense of ownership.
+These qualities can point to problems in a relationship; although feeling insecure, feeling a sense of pride, and taking ownership of your relationship are all perfectly fine, living in these states constantly might not be healthy.

 Age differences can also create unequal balances of power in a relationship.
-One person in the partnership might adopt behavior closer to an older sibling or parent than a partner, and that particular partner might make all decisions.
-The older partner might also try to enact or enforce rules or regulations on the relationship and keep those in place by asserting their age.
-Although not all couples with large age differences will experience these issues, an imbalance of power is not uncommon in May-December romance.
-It could cause concern or warrant further consideration.
+One person in the partnership might adopt behavior closer to an older sibling or parent than a partner, and that particular partner might make all the decisions.
+Although not all couples with large age differences will experience these issues, an imbalance of power is not uncommon in age gap relationship.
+It could be a cause of concern or warrant further consideration.

 The Danger Of “Mature For Your Age”